AWS Lake Formation vs AWS Glue – What are the differences?

 AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and join data for analytics, machine learning, and application development.
 AWS Glue consists of a central metadata repository known as the AWS Glue Data Catalog which discovers and catalogs metadata about your data stores or data lake.
 Using the AWS Glue Data Catalog, users can easily find and access data.

-When to use AWS Glue?
+When should you use AWS Glue?

 - Create a unified data catalog to find data across multiple data stores – View the Data Catalog to quickly search and discover the datasets that you own, and maintain the relevant metadata in one central repository.